Want to start a business in the Netherlands?

 Step 3

 When we receive the signed documents, we will start the registration procedure.
-A notary will sign the deed of incorporation and submit the deed of formation to the Dutch Chamber of Commerce.
-You will receive your registration number, which is basically the identification number of your company.
+Our partner notary will sign the deed of incorporation and submit the deed of formation to the Dutch Chamber of Commerce.
+The chamber of commerce will issue a company registration number, which is basically the identification number of your company.
 At this point, your company officially exists!

-The Chamber of Commerce provides us (or you, if you are physically present) with a corporate extract.
-You will also receive your VAT number.
+The Chamber of Commerce provides us with a corporate extract.
 After all this, you can basically start doing business.
-We advise to immediately take care of all other necessities as well at this point, like opening a bank account and finding a suitable accountant.
+We advise to immediately take care of all other necessities as well at this point and finding a suitable accountant.
 You will need an accountant for your tax filings and the annual statement which is published every year at the Chamber of Commerce.
+Lawyers in Netherlands helps with corporate accounting.

 How much time does each individual step take?